puppetlabs-toy-chest/razor-server/doc/hooks.md

 # Hooks

-Hooks provide a way to be notified of certain events during the operation of the Razor server; the behavior of a hook is defined by a *hook type*.
+Hooks provide a way to run arbitrary scripts when certain events occur during the operation of the Razor server.
+The behavior and structure of a hook are defined by a *hook type*.

+The two primary components for hooks are:
+- *Configuration*: This is a keystore for storing data on a hook.
+These have an initial value and can be updated by hook scripts.
+- *Event Scripts*: These are scripts that run when a specified event occurs.
+  Event scripts must be named according to the handled event.

 ## File layout for a hook type

-Similar to brokers and tasks, hook types are defined through a `.hook` directory and files within that directory:
+Similar to brokers and tasks, hook types are defined through a `.hook` directory and optional event scripts within that directory:

     hooks/
       some.hook/